Shareholders push but Washington Post CEO reluctant to sell

 Graham, whose family has owned the Washington Post Co since 1933, was responding to what he called "a lot of questions" about why the company would not spin off or sell certain businesses.

-Shareholders asked about a sale of the company's flagship newspaper and a spin-off of the cable business.
+Shareholders particularly asked about a sale or a spin-off of the company's flagship newspaper and the cable business.

-Graham repeated to shareholders what he told Reuters recently about a possible sale of the loss-making newspaper division: "no and that is spelled n-o."
+Graham repeated to shareholders what he told Reuters recently about a possible sale of the loss-making newspaper division: "no and that is spelt n-o."

-Heather McPherson of T. Rowe Price, which manages about $520 billion in assets and owns 1.25 percent of the Washington Post Co, pushed Graham on his reluctance to spin off the cable business.

-Graham, 65, also said he plans to continue as CEO for a few more years.

-Some shareholders told Reuters they would not mind some sort of shake-up at The Washington Post Co, which they think is worth much more than the current $2.5 billion.
+Some shareholders told Reuters they wouldn't mind some sort of shake up at The Washington Post Co, which they think is worth much more than the current $2.5 billion.

 The company's stock has been hammered by falling advertising revenue at its newspaper division and regulatory troubles at its Kaplan education unit.